tylerchinen/SeaCode-Bank-WebApp/README.md

 - Next: Valdiation for Sign in and Sign up forms, Public Disclosure

 **Wei Leong Hiew**
-- New completions:
+- New completions: Deposit function and web templates
 - Worked on: ESLint plugin with IntelliJ
-- Next: Deposit function
+- Next: Frontend integration

 **Patima Poochai**
 - New completions: Backend user database and API, Endpoints security